hudazaan/SMART_IOT/README.md

 The subscriber will receive messages published by the publisher or the gesture controller.

 ### ESP32 Integration
-This project includes ESP32 support for controlling real hardware.
+This project includes ESP32 support for controlling IoT devices.
 You can simulate the ESP32 using Wokwi:
 **Wokwi Simulation Link:** [](https://wokwi.com/projects/451864629933455361)

 Steps: